snugel/cas-offinder/README.md

 Compile
 ----------------
-* After install OpenCL library, now you can compile Cas-OFFinder.
+* OpenCL library is required to compile Cas-OFFinder.

   To support cross-platform compilation on various operating systems, CMake build system is used (more informations on http://www.cmake.org).